Different ways of putting together a family history

 - Hazel Edwards, Writing a non-boring family history, GHR Press, 2011

-When you’re finished, consider donating a copy of your family history to the local library and historical society where your family lived, to AIATSIS and to your state library.
+When you have finished writing your family history, consider donating copies to the local library and historical society where your family lived, to AIATSIS and to your state/territory library.

-If you’re going to distribute your family history outside the family, remember to check with living relatives about any sensitive information before you do so.
+If you plan to distribute your family history outside the family, remember to check with living relatives about any sensitive information before you do so.